hackclub/hackclub/workshops/cpx_reaction_time/README.md

 2. Add sound effects, look into [this article](https://learn.adafruit.com/circuitpython-made-easy-on-circuit-playground-express/play-tone) ;)
 3. Our little project has a flaw, what if the rare event of all 5 Neopixels each have the same randomized colour.
 How can we solve that?

-I'm leaving the project into your hands now, have fun with it!
+I'm leaving the project into your hands now, have fun with it! (p.s I think adding multiplayer support to this would be super fun!)